jmehrsam/jmehrsam/README.md

 - ⚡ Fun fact: Volunteer Firefighter

 ### My IT journey
-I started my journey in 2017 when I started my apprenticeship as Information Technologist, Federal Diploma of Vocational Education and Training Specialism ICT System Operation at [University of Applied Sciences Northwestern Switzerland](FHNW).
+I started my journey in 2017 when I started my apprenticeship as Information Technologist, Federal VET Diploma Specialism ICT System Operation at [University of Applied Sciences Northwestern Switzerland](FHNW).
+In 2021 I graduated from my apprenticeship with the Federal VET Diploma and Federal Vocational Baccalaureate.
+My final apprenticeship exam was the creating of an Emergency Datacenter Switchover POC built ontop of VMware ESXi and HPE 3PAR SAN.
+I accomplished the implementation by using VMWare PowerCLI to move the VM between the hosts, [Posh-SSH](Posh-SSH)

 ### Connect with me: